dmitrydwhite/dmitry-dedup/README.md

 To use
 ```
-$ dmitry-dedup <path to leads JSON file> [-l|--log]
+$ dmitry-dedup <path to leads JSON file> [-n|--no-log]
 ```

 The module will create a new JSON file adjacent to the passed leads file, named `deduplicated-<original file name>`.

-If the `-l` or `--log` command line option is also passed, the module will create an additional file logging the changes that it made to the original file, again adjacent to the original file location, and named `deduplicated-changeLog.json`.
+Additionally, the module will create an additional file logging the changes that it made to the original file, again adjacent to the original file location, and named `deduplicated-changeLog.json`.

+If the `-n` or `--no-log` command line option is also passed, the module will not create the changeLog file.

 #### Specific Implementation and Prioritization Notes